RogerioBlanco/PixelCanvasBot/README.md

 # PixelCanvasBot

 This is a functional bot for pixelcanvas.io.
-We will not provide you with a faster drawing.
-It does not allow you to easily draw your image.
-You need to spend some effort.
-This bot can draw images that you can't normally draw on your place.
+It does not draw faster than placing pixels manually, but it can autmate drawing for short spans of time until pixelcanvas.io requests a new captcha token.

 ### What you can do with this?
-Well, you can draw some image and try replicate in pixelcanvas.io.
+Well, you can draw some image and try replicate it in pixelcanvas.io.
 You can combine with your friends or clan, whatever for combine forces to draw more quickly or defend your 'territory'.

 ### I can use any image and this bot will draw for me?
 You can use any image.
-Converted your image colors to nearest PixelCanvas.io color for every pixel.
+The bot will convert your image colors to nearest PixelCanvas.io color for every pixel.
-Conversion result images if not exist in ./img/.cache folder created.
-You can interfere with this file or you can preview it to be drawn.
+Converted images will be placed the ./img/.cache folder if they don't already exist.

 # Installation

 ## get python
-Install python for yours operation systems in here https://www.python.org/downloads/ All Python version from 2.7 supported
+Download and install python for your operating system from here https://www.python.org/downloads/ All Python versions from 2.7+ are supported.

 ## Download bot

 ### With git
 PixelCanvas.io frequently changes the API validation system.
-We are updated after we notice.
-It can be a bit late, we can not guarantee it in any way.
-Recommend GIT for the current use
+The bot will be updated when we notice.
+It may be a bit late, and updates are not guaranteed it in any way.
+We recommend using git for the most up to date version.

 #### If you have not installed git?
 * get git and install from https://git-scm.com/downloads